Someone0nEarth/deckmaster/README.md

 You can use `pacmd list-sink-inputs` to see the current sinks.
 Use the value of "application.name" for appName.

+In case of `useAppIcon` is set to true, it shows the corresponding app icon while playing.
+Sometimes, it is not possible to receive the icon from the running app.
+In this case, the default playing icon will be used.

 In case `theme` is set corresponding icons with correct names need to be placed in `~/.local/share/deckmaster/themes/[theme]`.
 The default icons with their